janelia-flyem/diced/README.md

 # DICED (Diced Is Cloud-Enabled DVID) [![Picture](https://raw.github.com/janelia-flyem/janelia-flyem.github.com/master/images/HHMI_Janelia_Color_Alternate_180x40.png)](http://www.janelia.org)

+DICED is a wrapper around the [DVID](https://github.com/janelia-flyem/dvid.git) library that explicitly exposes only the API for nD image and file storage that can efficiently be accessed from cloud storage.
+Since DICED is a wrapper for DVID, the main DVID functionality can still be access through its HTTP API.

+## Overview

 This package enables storage and access of massive data arrays both locally and on the cloud.
 It incorporates ideas from github, like versioning and notions of different repositories of data, to allow effective management of large array